chanym/analyze_web_in_python/README.md

 1) get_url(<ua>, <url>)

-# the parameter "suspected malicious url" does not need to include "http://" or "https://" for this function
 2) query_vt([<suspected malicious url>])

+The parameter "suspected malicious url" does not need to include "http://" or "https://" for the query_vt() function